Tenants’ Need to Know

 Is it possible to add or remove a tenant from the rental agreement?

-- Anyone moving out must be removed from the contract by providing a 30 day notice, however if the remaining tenants no longer qualify for the dwelling they will be given a notice to vacate.
+- Tenants moving out must be removed from the contract by providing a 30-day notice, however if the remaining tenant(s) are no longer qualified for the dwelling they will then be given a notice to vacate.

 - If their application is denied, they cannot move in.

-- If their application is approved conditional to a larger deposit, those sums must be received at the time of signing the rental documents.
+- If their application is approved but conditional to a larger deposit, those sums must be received at the time of signing the rental documents.

 - An Add / Remove Tenant form is available from our office.

 - No partial deposit is refunded when any applicant moves out or terminates.
 The full deposit remains with the tenancy and is distributed when the unit is vacated.

-- It is important to note that when the rental agreement is a lease, the lease is conditioned on the persons who have signed the contract and any change to that could be considered a breach of contract.
-If a party moves out, they do not have their obligations terminated or any portion of the deposit refunded.
+- IMPORTANT: If the rental agreement is a Fixed-term Lease, the lease is conditioned on the persons who have signed the contract and any change to that agreement would be considered a breach of contract.
+Additionally, If a party moves out, they do not have their obligations terminated or any portion of the deposit refunded.

 What is the termination and Move Out process?